 Existential Drift and Early Wounds

 Sometimes emptiness comes from feeling your daily life doesn’t match your values.
 Other times it’s anchored in unmet childhood needs or unresolved trauma, which can create a baseline sense of disconnection as an adult.
 Healing deeper wounds often requires consistent work, such as therapy or targeted exercises for the inner child.
-Exploring structured frameworks about life purpose can also help you reconnect to what matters most.
+Structured frameworks about life purpose can also help you reconnect to what matters most.

 How Emptiness Appears in Daily Life